shahil-sk/sk00pium/README.md

 sk00pium is my personal Linux distro, built from scratch with minimal functionality

-because I always wanted to create my own OS! its doesn't has any DE but works for has im learning now later there will be a full fledge distro
+because I always wanted to create my own OS! its doesn't has any DE but works for has im learning now later there will be a full fledged Distro

 Huge thanks to Maple Circuit for the detailed guide on Linux libraries, compilers, and system structure!
 This project is a testament to that learning journey.